• A close-up photo of a small, bright yellow glossy flower with nine petals.

 Habitat

 Lesser celandine can grow in any light condition, from full shade to full sun.
-It also can grow in any soil condition, though it prefers moist, sandy soils, along streambanks, and in floodplain forests.
-It also is a known garden escapee so can be common in urban areas.
+It tolerates many soil conditions but prefers moist, sandy soils.

 Means of spread and distribution

-Lesser celandine is currently found in 31 states, across the eastern United States from Georgia north to New Hampshire, and west to Kansas and Texas.
-It can also be found as far north as northern Wisconsin and is in two pacific northwest states and two Canadian provinces.
-In Minnesota, we have small infestations in several counties.
+Lesser celandine is currently found in 31 states, across the eastern United States, from Georgia north to New Hampshire and west to Kansas and Texas.
+It also occurs in northern Wisconsin, two Pacific Northwest states and two Canadian provinces.
+In Minnesota, small infestations have been confirmed in several counties.

 Impact